POETRY JOURNALING

 POETRY JOURNALING: READING AND WRITING

 During his last years and since his passing, I have written many poems about my father.
 They are all poems I needed to write, whether or not they are worth publishing.
-But there is also this need to find poems others have written that say things I never considered but that are nevertheless true.
+There is also this need to find poems others have written that say things I never considered but that are nevertheless true.

 That’s why we need to read and write poetry.
 Why we need to save it and journal about it.
 And at year’s end, when we see where we’ve traveled, we’ll marvel at how every step was written before we laced up our shoes.